jonatanblue/terraform-environment-secrets/README.md

 # Credits

+Thanks to

+* @DavyK for the idea
-Thanks to @dennybaa for providing a [guiding example](https://github.com/hashicorp/terraform/issues/4084#issuecomment-236429459).
+* @dennybaa for providing a [guiding example](https://github.com/hashicorp/terraform/issues/4084#issuecomment-236429459).